2002 UEFA European Under-17 Championship

 The 2002 UEFA European Under-17 Championship was the first edition of UEFA's UEFA European Under-17 Championship after changing the name of the competition.
 Denmark hosted the championship, during 27 April – 10 May.
+Players born on or after 1 January 1985 were eligible to participate in this competition.
 16 teams entered the competition, and Switzerland defeated France in the final to win the competition for the first time.